SLAM-Hive/slam_hive_controller/README.md

  - controller_aliyun.py
 	 - used in aliyun mode
 		 - similar to cluster mode

 dataset_preprocess.py
  - used for dataset process -- data down-sample
 	 - two main parts: dataset framerate and image resolution
 		 - read the original rosbag
-		 - handle each message according to the dataset pro-processing config
+		 - handle each message accord
-		 - write the new rosbag